 In subsequent designs for the Guggenheim, Wright varied the motif of interpenetrating geometric forms.
 After the last piece of blockfront was acquired in 1951, he revised the arrangement of masses by placing the large rotunda on the southern portion of the site, reviving the smaller administration wing (the cylinder eventually called the monitor) for the northwestern corner, and adding a fifteen-story slab at the site's northeastern corner to be rented for studios and apartments (excluded from the final project, see fig. 7).
-Lozenge shapes, which in Wright's architectural vocabulary can be interpreted as abstracted leaves, are introduced as structural piers, smaller interior details, and the prominent staircase in the monitor.
+Lozenge shapes, which in Wright's architectural vocabulary can be interpreted as abstracted leaves, are introduced as structural piers, the prominent staircase in the monitor, and smaller details such as the cantilevered gardens that adorn the interior of the atrium.

 Another important change in this generation of schemes is the elimination of the awkward interior columns by designing the concrete shell as a gigantic spring coiled upward on an armature of steel reinforcing rods.
-This revision best embodies the engineering innovations associated with the Guggenheim design.32 Considering that Wright's only formal academic training was in engineering and that he was a highly skillful collaborator who relied on others for the full realization of his buildings, it is not surprising that his oeuvre should include masterpieces of engineering such as the Imperial Hotel (Tokyo, built 1915-22, demolished) and the Guggenheim Museum.
+This revision best embodies the engineering innovations associated with the Guggenheim design.32 Considering that Wright's only formal academic training was in engineering and that he was a highly skillful collaborator who relied on others for the full realization of his buildings, it is not surprising that his oeuvre should include masterpieces of engineering such as the Imperial Hotel (Tokyo, built 1915-22, demolished) Wright called the design "My Pantheon." and the Guggenheim Museum.
 Wright's conception for the museum was based on a trigonometric spiral which created unsurmountable problems of structure and expense.
-A solution, however, was offered to the architect in 1946 by Jaroslav J. Polivka (1886/87-1960), a Czechoslovak-born civil engineer distinguished for his work in photo-elasticity, experimental stress analysis, and various kinds of reinforced and prestressed concrete structures.33 Polivka's tests on a sixinch thick section indicated this system was sound because the curvature of the ramp gave the building the structural integrity of a shell, while the coved inner edge increased its rigidity and bearing capacity; in addition, the two interior circular shafts further reinforced the ramp.
+A solution, however, was offered to the architect in 1946 by Jaroslav J. Polivka (1886/87-1960), a Czechoslovak-born civil engineer distinguished for his work in photo-elasticity, experimental stress analysis, and various kinds of reinforced and prestressed concrete structures.33 Polivka's tests on a six-inch thick section indicated this system was sound because the curvature of the ramp gave the building the structural integrity of a shell, while the coved inner edge increased its rigidity and bearing capacity; in addition, the two circular shafts further reinforced the ramp.

-Eventually this solution was abandoned for one using twelve concrete webs at thirty degree intervals around the ramped interior.
+Eventually this solution was abandoned for one incorporating twelve concrete webs at thirty degree intervals around the ramped interior, acting as partitions in the space and thus giving it a rhythmic character.
 The dome was redesigned with ribs, thus more closely resembling the final version.